 Is your baby the one who cries at the drop of a hat (or ring of a doorbell)?
 Is your toddler then one that refuses to be buckled in the car seat or throws a tantrum of epic proportions when they don’t get that toy at Target?
 Well, you’re in luck!
 All your patience and loving guidance will pay off.

-We know from several now that children with “difficult” temperaments are actually more to a lot of things, including parental guidance.
+We know from several studies now that children with “difficult” temperaments are actually more sensitive to a lot of things, including parental guidance.
 With caring, responsive parents, children with spirited temperaments are not at greater risk for behavior problems than kids with “easy” temperaments.

 4. Pushing academics